Celebrating the Life and Legacy of Marsha Zazula on Her Birthday

 "I could have never dreamt this journey would be my life but it was and it is and I'm forever grateful to have it."

-Truly, Marsha was—and remains—the Metal Matriarch of heavy metal in America.
+Truly, Marsha was—and remains—the Metal Matriarch of heavy metal.
 The day the world said goodbye to Marsha, her daughter Rikki shared a simple, yet profound, truth about her mom: "Your love, Your strength, Your memory and Your music has changed lives and will continue to FOREVER."

-Join us as we celebrate the life and legacy of Marsha Zazula.
+Join us as we celebrate the life and legacy of Marsha Zazula today, tomorrow and forever.